DennisSchulmeister/MiniClavier/README.md

  * The Synclavier has no built-in effects, except for a simple chorus (voice doubler).
  * The Synclavier FM synthesis was mono in the early versions.

-Originaly I wanted to extend this much further, e.g. by allowing non-integer harmonics or filtering single harmonics.
-But at least in Puredata this soon prooved to be more than Puredata can handle even on a not too old Intel(R) Core(TM) i7-8550U.
+Originally, I wanted to extend this much further, e.g. by allowing non-integer harmonics or filtering single harmonics.
+But at least in Puredata this soon proved to be more than Puredata can handle even on a not too old Intel(R) Core(TM) i7-8550U.
 The plan **was**:

  * 32 voices of polyphony
  * 4 partials
  * 16 detunable carrier harmonics
  * 8 detunable modulator harmonics
- * all harmonics stereo-pannable
+ * all harmonics stereo-panable

 That would have been 32 * 4 * (16 + 8) * 2 = 6144 individual oscilators. :-)
 Since PD effectively runs on a single core, PD took three minutes just to load